Ainult/OMAD-6/README.md

 ## Download

-To protect intellectual property rights, the download link for this dataset will be published after the article is received.
+To protect intellectual property rights, the download link for this dataset will be published after the article is accepted.
+If the editor or reviewers would like to see additional images, please feel free to contact the corresponding author.